enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 **Node Templates**: Act as blueprints for configuring sensor nodes and their firmware.
 They define the microcontroller platform, GitLab repository URLs, and customizable `Configurables` (parameter placeholders like `SENDING_INTERVAL`).
 Crucially, they also specify the `Node Template Field` system, which formally outlines the data points a sensor is expected to measure, including name, Protobuf-compatible data type, and unit.

 **Sensor Nodes**: Represent the actual IoT devices deployed in the field.
 Each node is instantiated from a `Sensor Template` and stores deployment-specific metadata such as GPS coordinates and firmware versions.
 Upon creation, the backend automatically provisions a corresponding device on The Things Network (TTN).
 Nodes manage both user-defined Configurables (set per node) and system-injected Configurables (for LoRa/TTN credentials).
-They also display the latest sensor readings and provide access to firmware flashing tools.
+They also display the latest sensor readings and provide access to firmware programming tools.

 #### Routers